 About Bob Feldman

-AS A SONGWRITING collective their surnames were never likely to trip off the tongue as smoothly as a Mann & Weil or a Goffin & King or even a Boyce & Hart.
-In fact, to the uninitiated, Feldman-Goldstein-Gottehrer sounded like a high-powered law firm rather than three New York-based writer-producers who hit a winning streak with their highly stylised productions and artful songs in the mid-60s.
+As a songwriting collective their surnames were never likely to trip off the tongue as smoothly as a Mann & Weil or a Goffin & King or even a Boyce & Hart.
+In fact, to the uninitiated, Feldman-Goldstein-Gottehrer sounded like a high-powered law firm rather than three New York-based writer-producers who hit a winning streak with their highly stylized productions and artful songs in the mid-60s.

 Best of all, they had few pretensions.
-Where teams such as Mann & Weil saw themselves as potential heirs to the great Broadway writers, harbouring, as did many of their peers, ambitions of breaking into legitimate musical theatre, F-G-G owed more to Chuck Berry, Bo Diddley and Jerry Lee Lewis than to George Gershwin or Frank Loesser.
+Where teams such as Mann & Weil saw themselves as potential heirs to the great Broadway writers, harboring, as did many of their peers, ambitions of breaking into legitimate musical theatre, F-G-G owed more to Chuck Berry, Bo Diddley, and Jerry Lee Lewis than to George Gershwin or Frank Loesser.

 Born in Brooklyn in 1940, Feldman grew up in an orthodox Jewish home and originally studied to be a cantor.
 The Feldmans lived across the street from Neil Diamond’s folks, just around the corner from the Sedakas, whose son, Neil, was a promising classical pianist, and a couple of blocks away from members of the Tokens, all Lincoln High School graduates and friends.
 Feldman began writing poetry to compensate for a speech impediment and at the age of 11 won a talent contest sponsored by the New York Daily Mirror and had several of his efforts published in the paper.

-By the mid-50s, doo wop was all the rage and Feldman soon fell in with various groups practising harmonies on the Brooklyn backstreets.
-Seeking an escape from conventional academia – no dreams of becoming a lawyer or a doctor for him – he teamed up with his neighbourhood buddy, Jerry Goldstein, and wrote some songs that brought the pair to the attention of Jack Lewis, an A&R man at United Artists Records, a recent subsidiary of the movie company.
-Lewis allowed the enthusiastic 18 year-old to sit in on sessions at weekends and mentored him on various aspects of the music business.
+By the mid-50s, doo-wop was all the rage and Feldman soon fell in with various groups practicing harmonies on the Brooklyn backstreets.
+Seeking an escape from conventional academia – no dreams of becoming a lawyer or a doctor for him – he teamed up with his neighborhood buddy, Jerry Goldstein, and wrote some songs that brought the pair to the attention of Jack Lewis, an A&R man at United Artists Records, a recent subsidiary of the movie company.
+Lewis allowed the enthusiastic 18-year-old to sit in on sessions at weekends and mentored him on various aspects of the music business.

 Of the three, Bronx-born Gottehrer was the only trained musician, having studied classical piano since childhood and played cocktail music in an amateur trio while studying at Brooklyn Law School.
-At heart he was a closet rock’n’roller who idolised Jerry Lee Lewis and played a mean boogie-woogie in the Lewis style.
+At heart, he was a closet rock ’n’ roller who idolized Jerry Lee Lewis and played a mean boogie-woogie in the Lewis style.
 (Some of Gottehrer’s fieriest piano chops can be heard on ‘Roll On (Mississippi)’, the B-side of the Strangeloves’ 1965 hit ‘Cara-Lin’.)

 According to Feldman, he, Goldstein and Gotteher wrote their first song together that day as they waited for their respective appointments with the elusive song publisher.
 Referencing one of the biggest hits of 1961, ‘Tossin’ And Turnin’’ by Bobby Lewis, which spent an unprecedented seven weeks at #1 on the Beltone label, the threesome sketched out a copycat tune right down to the title – ‘I’m Tossin’ And Turnin’ Again’.
 Pleased with their collaborative effort, they vowed to work together again and bounded out of the publisher’s office before being called in.